ACCLAB/WALiSuite/README.md

 # WALiSuite
-Data analysis suite for WALiSAR data
+A data analysis suite for WALiSAR data